 The award has two versions, junior and established/senior scientists, each given every four years.
 In the junior scientist version, the award recognizes a woman in an early stage of her career (assistant professor level at the nomination deadline) who is making exceptional scientific contributions to mathematical biology, developing a strong independent research program, and exhibiting a continuously high level of scientific endeavor and leadership.
 In the established/senior scientist version, the award recognizes an established scientist (associate, or full professor) with a demonstrated track record of exceptional scientific contributions to mathematical biology and/or has effectively developed mathematical models impacting biology.
 At the full professor rank, we expect that the recipient will exemplify a high level of scientific endeavor and leadership.
 This person should have made outstanding scientific achievements coupled with a record of active leadership in mentoring scientific careers.

-The Edelstein-Keshet Prize consists of a cash prize of $500 and a certificate given to the recipient.
-The winner is expected to give a talk at the Annual Meeting of the Society for Mathematical Biology.
+The award recipient will receive a cash award of $500 and a certificate at the award ceremony in the Annual Meeting of the Society.
+They are also expected to give a talk at the Annual Meeting of the Society for Mathematical Biology.

 Recipients of the Leah Edelstein-Keshet Prize